tnjette/Growminder/README.md

 # Future iterations :

 Needs to be built with cross-platform framework, such as React Native or Flutter, to increase user base.
 Notification system needs to be updated.
+And, perhaps most importantly, needs to be built with thorough testing throughout the ENTIRE development timeline, and on a wide range of devices, not just your 5 year old Android phone, hard-wired to your laptop, Tyler.